PierreBlanchart/ModelSelection/sources/README.md

 The datasets, the number and types of models to train are set directly in the script:

-Example (training 256 models of 3 different types - CF, xgb and GAM - on 5 different datasets, i.e. a total of 3*256*5 models):
+Example (training 256 models of 3 different types - CF, xgb and GAM - on 5 different datasets, i.e. a total of 3 x 256 x 5 models):
 ```r
 model.types <- c('CF', 'xgb', 'GAM')
 dataset.names <- c('bikeShare', 'CO2', 'Irradiance', 'Electricity', 'Traffic')